Red fox: Terminology

-Juvenile red foxes are known as kits.
+Juvenile red foxes are known as cubs or kits.

-Males are called tods or dogs, females are called vixens, and young are known as cubs or kits.
-Although the Arctic fox has a small native population in northern Scandinavia, and while the corsac fox's range extends into European Russia, the red fox is the only fox native to Western Europe, and so is simply called "the fox" in colloquial British English.
+Male foxes are called tods or dogs, females are called vixens, and young are known as cubs or kits.
+Although the Arctic fox has a small native population in northern Scandinavia, and while the corsac fox's range extends into European Russia, the red fox is the only fox native to Western Europe.
+For this reason, it is simply called "the fox" in colloquial British English.

 Etymology

-The word "fox" comes from Old English, which derived from Proto-Germanic *fuhsaz.
+The word "fox" comes from Old English, which in turn derived from Proto-Germanic *fuhsaz.
 Compare with West Frisian foks, Dutch vos, and German Fuchs.
 This, in turn, derives from Proto-Indo-European *puḱ- 'thick-haired; tail'.
 Compare to the Hindi pū̃ch 'tail', Tocharian B päkā 'tail; chowrie', and Lithuanian pūkas 'fur / fluff'.
-The bushy tail also forms the basis for the fox's Welsh name, llwynog, literally 'bushy', from llwyn 'bush'.
+The fox's bushy tail also forms the basis for its Welsh name, llwynog, literally 'bushy', from llwyn 'bush'.
 Likewise, raposa from rabo 'tail', Lithuanian uodẽgis from uodegà 'tail', and Ojibwe waagosh from waa, which refers to the up and down "bounce" or flickering of an animal or its tail.

 The scientific term vulpes derives from the Latin word for fox, and gives the adjectives vulpine and vulpecular.